 Facing our Struggles

-Students use pre-writing activities to learn about personal memoir.
-They learn from examples of people who have experienced a struggle and used surrounding resources to make something better for themselves and the people around them.
+Students learn from examples of people who have experienced a struggle and used surrounding resources to make something better for themselves and the people around them.
 Examples of "servant leadership" are taken from the Our State of Generosity website.

 The learners will: